My next adventure: Porto (Portugal) – May 2025

 …and the answer to the former cliffhanger is a big no!
 As predicted, the hotel booked a large taxi rather than a wheelchair accessible vehicle thinking that Superbunny could just fold up resulting in the staff frantically seeking one at 6.30am, easy right?
 Of course not!
 The Metro subsequently became our preferred option.

-As I explained previously, our Easyjet flight to and from Bristol utilises T2 which is located on the other side of the airfield with no safe way of walking between terminals (it was pure chance that the assistance van dropped us at T1 when we arrived).
+As one explained previously, our Easyjet flight to and from Bristol utilises T2 which is located on the other side of the airfield with no safe way of walking between terminals (it was pure chance that the assistance van dropped us at T1 when we arrived).
 T2 does not have access to the Metro hence it is necessary to catch a shuttle bus from the station to said terminal.
 As per usual, the bus has a ramp and a wheelchair space (which is a little tight but works all the same) and takes around 3 minutes.

 Although T2 was designed with the vision of creating a ‘more functional and modern space’ for passengers than T1, personally it felt like meandering around an extra large cow shed!
-However, the main perk with this design was the dedicated security area for passengers requiring assistance, although it appeared as if we were entering the toilets…Anyway, our flight was scheduled for 10am and we were asked to wait in a certain area until assistance came to collect us.
+However, the main perk with this design was the dedicated security area for passengers requiring assistance, although it appeared as if we were entering the toilets.
+Anyway, our flight was scheduled for 10am and we were asked to wait in a certain area until assistance came to collect us.
 The time was now 9:25am and no one was in sight hence we headed to the gate by ourselves.
 Of course, the majority of passengers were already queuing so barging was in order.
 After a few conversations amongst different departments in Portuguese, the assistance resumed, even Bristol showed up immediately, shocking!

 Day 3 (Lisbon) – Cable Cars and Sea Creatures

-Before we delve into todays happenings, there are two nuggets of information that I omitted from the past two posts.
-Firstly, if you are attempting to navigate the Lisbon Metro, it’s useful to know that some drivers like to shut the train doors rather quickly after arriving at the station even when you are between said doors, oh, and the lift doors clearly do not have sensors on as the PAs have quickly discovered!
+Before we delve into todays happenings, there are two nuggets of information that one omitted from the past two posts.
+Firstly, if you are attempting to navigate the Lisbon Metro, it’s useful to know that some drivers like to shut the train doors rather quickly after arriving at the station even when you are between said doors, oh, and the lift doors clearly do not have sensors on as we have quickly discovered!
 The other nugget being that people in the street are adamant on selling you Marijuana…

 Anyway, back to today, sticking to the plan, we headed to Parque das Nações for a gander.
 The weather today has been a mix of sunshine and heavy downpours thus we worked around said downpours.
 Although the area has been redeveloped, there is plenty of street art to keep one occupied whilst wandering…

 The next heading was towards the Telecabine Lisbon cable car which runs along the waterfront providing views of the surrounding areas.
-Upon arrival, it was clear that there would be no way of getting Superbunny on due to the step up thus we suggested to the staff that I would walk on etc. It seemed as if their biggest concern was us leaving an electric wheelchair at the station thus the guy began to Google Superbunnys dimensions shortly followed by a ramp ushering us to board the ‘adapted’ car (at least said ramp was made properly rather than a wooden plank as in Russia!)…
+Upon arrival, it was clear that there would be no way of getting Superbunny on due to the step up thus we suggested to the staff that one would walk on etc. It seemed as if their biggest concern was us leaving an electric wheelchair at the station thus the guy began to Google Superbunnys dimensions shortly followed by a ramp ushering us to board the ‘adapted’ car (at least said ramp was made properly rather than a wooden plank as in Russia!)…

 Day 2 (Lisbon) – Lifts and Tarts